Mariam-Senzia/Mariam-Senzia/README.md

 ## 👨🏻‍💻 About Me

-    - 🤔  Exploring new technologies and developing software solutions and quick hacks.
+    - 🤔  Exploring new technologies and developing software solutions.
     - 🔭  I’m currently working on Full Stack Development projects.
-    - 🌱  Learning more about Backend Architectures and Frontend Developement.
+    - 🌱  Learning more about Backend Architecture and Frontend Development.
-    - 💬  Ask me about: React,Javascript,Html,Css,Flask,Python and matters DevOps
+    - 💬  Ask me about: React, Javascript, Html, Css, Flask, Python, MERN and DevOps
     - ⚡   Fun fact: I love travelling and Formula 1